Trish Stratus: Television

 On June 3, 2006, she hosted the Canada's Walk of Fame induction ceremony and performed a song and dance number inspired by the soundtrack from the film Chicago at the event.
 During the show, Stratus ad libbed a kiss with fellow Canadian actress Pamela Anderson.

 From late November 2006 to mid-January 2007, Stratus temporarily moved to Muncie, Indiana, for the CBS reality show Armed & Famous.
 She was given a spot in the series after Paul Heyman had mentioned her name to CBS.
 The concept was that she was one of five celebrities who trained as volunteer officers with the Muncie Police Department.
 After finishing her training, Stratus and her real life officer partner were followed around by a camera crew while going on legitimate police calls.
 Although the show was scheduled to broadcast seven episodes starting on January 10, 2007, CBS cancelled the series after just four of the episodes were aired.
 After the cancellation of Armed & Famous, Stratus hosted The Second City's Next Comedy Legend.
 The contest was similar to the style of America's Next Top Model, with Stratus portraying the "Tyra Banks" role as contact between the contestants and judges.

 Stratus is the host and subject of the show Stratusphere, which debuted in 2008 on the Travel + Escape television channel.
 The show follows Stratus as she visits different locations around the world to participate in local sports and adventure.
 Bill Harris wrote that, "Every week, Stratus embarks on a trip in search of exotic locations and daring physical challenges.
 In the first episode, for example, Stratus is in Kochi, India, where she learns the ancient martial art of kalarippayattu, progressing from fighting with sticks to fighting with metal swords.
 Through the 10-episode run of Stratusphere, Stratus does everything from reindeer racing in Norway to bungee jumping in Bali.
 Her athleticism obviously sets Stratusphere apart from most travel shows."
 Stratus also guest-starred in the Canadian show Da Kink in My Hair new season, which started on February 12, 2009.
 In 2009, Stratus became a spokesperson for sports betting website, Sports Interaction.
-Also, she has a YouTube fanpage dedicated to her which has more than 565,000 subscribers as of July 17, 2019.

 In 2020, Stratus made a cameo appearance in a TV Christmas movie for Fox called Christmas in the Rockies.

 From 2022 to 2024, Stratus appeared as a judge on Canada's Got Talent, along with Howie Mandel, Lilly Singh, and Kardinal Offishall.